viralk/finest-form/README.md

         └── finest-form.min.js
 ```

 In the src/ folder you will find the source files for the project, allowing you to customize the appearance and animation of the elements.
-For more information on customization see the documentation.
+For more information on customization see the [customization section](#customization).

 ```
 finest-form/